Patel-Jenu-1991/fend-project-memory-game/README.md

 + Brunjo @ pexels.com for a variety of progress bar demos.
 + Subtle Patterns for the mobile/tab background texture.
 + References: Google, Stack Overflow, W3Schools, MDN, CSS Tricks, The David Walsh blog, W3 Documentation and the classroom lessons.
++ Last but not the least, project reviewers/mentors at Udacity for pointing out and helping me eliminate the notable bugs.